Here's everything you need to know about iiNet Ultra Broadband Fibre-to-the-Building, or FTTB.

 2. Use the Ethernet cable to connect your modem’s blue WAN port to the NTU’s 2.5G LAN port.

-3. Connect the power cable from your modem's 12V IN Port to a power outlet and turn it on.
+3. Use the power cable to connect your modem's 12V IN Port to a power outlet and press your modem’s ON/OFF button.

 4. Wait 20 minutes for your modem to connect automatically.